litetex/fdroid-pages/README.md

 Showcases how it is possible to host a F-Droid repo on a static site hosting service like GitHub Pages.

-It currently is configured to contain [NewPipe-nightly](https://github.com/TeamNewPipe/NewPipe-nightly).
+It currently is configured to contain [NewPipe-nightly](https://github.com/TeamNewPipe/NewPipe-nightly) and [NewPipe-refactor-nightly](https://github.com/TeamNewPipe/NewPipe-refactor-nightly).

 Open https://litetex.github.io/fdroid-pages for a live demo.